fluTN/influenza-wikipedia-dataset/README.md

    * `pagecounts`: contains only the data from the pagecounts (it was the first method used to analyze traffic on Wikipedia's pages).
 The data here ranges from the 2007 to the 2016.

+The only difference is the `USA` directory in which the incidence data are provided in one unique file called `2007_2013.csv`.
+Moreover, for the USA, only the pagecounts data were extracted.

 ### Other Directories

 The `keywords` directory contains the lists of Wikipedia's pages selected.
 Each file is named `keywords_{country}.csv`